Tips & Tricks for Climbers

 Crevasse Rescue book. |

-Uses marginally more cord.
+Uses marginally more cord... so slightly heavier.

 More secure footing when prusikking.

-Less swivelling when using the system free
+Less swivelling and spinning when using this system free

 hanging.
 With practice and flexibility a much larger